nklnkl/html5-generate/readme.md

 ## Requirements

 You just need UNIX, that's all.
 And hopefully you're not having bash / alias related issues.
-If you are, can't help you.
-Google it.

 ## Installation